crmckenzie/nurture/README.md

 - implement a working swagger ui

+### POST /manifests

+- at least one application version is required.
+- applications must exist
+- application versions can be created dynamically

+### PUT /manifests

+- at least one application version is required.
+- applications must exist
+- application versions can be created dynamically

 ### POST /releases

+- manifests are required.
 - merges application versions into the prod environment
+- PUT is not allowed

 ### GET /releases